webforms-core/Web_forms_classes/README.md

 :3000)de<h3>=1
 ```

 **Parent class:** WebForms classes in all programming languages are based on the C# WebForms class.
-The C# class is the parent implementation of all WebForms classes.
+The C# WebForms class serves as the reference implementation for WebForms classes in other programming languages.

 > Note: WebForms Core technology was initially developed as a feature of the [CodeBehind framework](https://github.com/elanatframework/Code_behind).
 At Elanat, we provide WebForms Core implementations for multiple programming languages.